This post was sponsored by Cricut.

 But the stencil vinyl is pretty forgiving, and I was able to easily peel it off of itself and positioned it on the paver.
 I was also able to reposition it without it losing too much of its stickiness.
 Overall, it was kind of tedious, but it worked great in the end.

-Step 5: Paint in the stencils with acrylic paint
+Step 5: Paint with acrylic paint

 Now the fun part!
 Look at the stencil kind of at eye level to see if you can spot any bumps or gaps between the vinyl and the paver.
 Smooth out as necessary, and gently apply pressure all around the stencil vinyl to get a good bond.

 Use a sponge stencil brush to blot the paint onto the paver.
 This does wonders to help prevent bleeding.
 It also helps to stop you from peeling the adhesive up like brushing sometimes does.
+Blot all over the stencil, checking the seal between the vinyl and the paver as you paint.

+When you’ve done painting but while the paint is still wet, peel the stencil off.
 Careful!
 Paint is tough to get off of the concrete, so don’t let the wet paint on the stencil brush the un-stenciled area of the paver.
-I made one mistake that’s not that noticeable.
-Something to keep in mind while you’re working.

-Actually, I ended up going a little crazy and painting one of the pavers on top of our DIY concrete paver coffee table out on the patio!
+I ended up going a little crazy and painting one of the pavers on top of our DIY concrete paver coffee table out on the patio!
 It’s a few years old now, so I thought, why not give it a bit of a face lift?!

 Pin this!